Training information for aspiring and existing disability sector workers

 - read NDIS information for training providers.

 A career in the disability sector can be personally rewarding and can make a real difference in the lives of people with disability.
 In supporting people with disability to achieve their aspirations and to live as independently as possible, workers need to be flexible, adaptable and positive.

-This includes ensuring the workforce reflects the demographic diversity of the Australian population.
+An important imperative of the NDIS is that the workforce reflects the demographic diversity of the Australian population.
 Findings to date suggest that NDIS participants are seeking workers with common, relatable values and attributes.
-This means there is a demand for workers, from a variety of backgrounds, with values that put people with disability at the centre of decision making.
+This means there is a demand for workers, from a variety of backgrounds, who put people with disability at the centre of decision making.

 Work can be challenging and highly varied in location, time and the services provided.
-Occupations can range from support workers, allied health professionals, support coordinators to managers and administrators, local area coordinators, planners and assessors.
+Occupations can range from support workers, allied health professionals and support coordinators to managers and administrators, local area coordinators, planners and assessors.

 As disability service providers adapt to the NDIS, growth is also expected across business management, with increased focus on areas like customer service, workforce flexibility, innovation and technology.